wo-language/wo/justifications.md

 `tree` is vague to a certain level, as I could be referring to a literal tree or a programmatic tree, but `t` has much less meaning.

-Go code is exactly that situation of searching for the meaning of shortened names over and over again.
+Working with Go code is that same situation of searching for the meaning of shortened names over again.

+Do removing characters improve readability and adding characters impede readability?
+Readability means **the ability to read**, which requires the existence of text to read.
+Cutting off the text makes it har

+Get it?

+You sacrificed about 5 characters, for what?
+But, then it suggests we do lengthen the code with `err != nil` instead of `!`.
+Do you see the double standard?
+I'm not even saying err check happens a lot, but even if it happens a few times, why not shorten it to a single character (just like with what is done with variables)

 The two principles of using more lines in code along with shortening variable names contradict each other.

+But there is a distinction here.

 Code either extends vertically (less functional abstraction) or horizontally (more function calls, longer names).
 Shortening names and using loads of null checking both go in the direction of vertical.
 Please, take your hand off the scroll wheel (or the `hjkl`).
 In between these two directions is a more square shaped code.
 And the other extreme typically happens with nested function calling, like some overly clever and lengthy Java streams solution.

 ![Image of 3 code editors of code that's tall, square, and wide](https://raw.githubusercontent.com/wo-language/wo-info/refs/heads/main/wo%20resources/code_rectangles_whiteborder.png)

 As you can see, the first code editor has 8 lines and reaches the first line, then compressed to 6 lines and reaches the second line, then to just 4 lines.
-I tried to make them each have the exact same volume of "code".
+I tried to make them each have the exact same "volume" of code.

 I find shortened variable names and repeated 3-4 line checking less readable, so I chose to make Wo more towards the square.